rvennam/kube-code-camp/exercise-5/README.md

 ## Create our RBAC

+In Kubernetes, a `Role` can only be used to grant access to resources within a single namespace.
+A `ClusterRole` can be used to grant the same permissions as a `Role`, but because they are cluster-scoped, they can also be used to grant access to cluster-scoped resources (like nodes), non-resource endpoints (like “/healthz”), and namespaced resources (like pods) across all namespaces.

+A `RoleBinding` grants the permissions defined in a role to a user or set of users.

+Source and additional reading: https://kubernetes.io/docs/reference/access-authn-authz/rbac/.

-Now we'll create a ClusterRole as well as some bindings in order to authorize our service accounts to manage deployments.
+Create a ClusterRole as well as some bindings in order to authorize our service accounts to manage deployments.

 ```
 cat <<EOF | kubectl apply -f -